CONTACT|HELP

 The fresher week is a face-to-face week to have the opportunity to meet all Eu2P trainees and main lecturers.

 Especially, the fresher week allows to introduce the trainees with the main lines of the programme and with the use of the e-learning platform.
 Each domain lecturers' team is able to give face-to-face lectures for about half a day.
-The location chosen for the fresher week may be different each year.
+The European location chosen for the fresher week may be different each year.

 What are the different types and levels of Master specialisations?